nearit/Android-UI-Bindings/README.md

         .build(coupon);
 ```

-Even if our pop-up dialog is well designed, you can try to do a better job by overriding resources (see LINK TO "UI CUSTOMIZATION").
+Even if our pop-up dialog is well designed, you can try to do a better job by overriding resources (see [UI Customization](##UI Customization")).
 As the separator is a PNG file you may want to replace it.

-Method `setSeparatorResourceId(R.drawable.your_separator_drawable)` is available for both of our builders.
+Methods `setSeparatorResourceId(R.drawable.your_separator_drawable)` and `setNoSeparator()` are available for both of the builders.

+##UI Customization